neo4j/graphql/packages/graphql/README.md

 ## Using OGM

 Use the GraphQL schema language to power an OGM layer.
-Read more about OGM in the reference section [here](https://github.com/neo4j/graphql/blob/master/packages/graphql/docs/refrence#ogm.md).

 ```js
 const OGM = makeAugmentedSchema({ typeDefs });